What's the best online guitar lessons service in 2024? I'm a professional guitar product reviewer and these are my top picks

 All you need to start using online lessons is an internet connection and a device that’s capable of getting online – a laptop, phone or tablet – so you don’t even need to leave your home to start learning.
 Some platforms offer a dedicated app designed to work seamlessly on your device for easier remote learning, too.

-For this guide, our experts have tested a range of options catering to all skill levels and budgets, including an excellent free option.
+For this guide, myself and our experts have tested a range of options catering to all skill levels and budgets, including an excellent free option.
 For each platform, our tests focus on ease of setup, the quality of the content and tutors, the range of content available and, of course, value for money.
 Most platforms offer at least a 7-day free trial too, enabling you to try a selection before committing to a longer-term paid-for subscription.

 Our top picks